 - The maximum discount applicable in any case is £24,000 or 60%, whichever is lower.
 This is based on the proviso that the selling price does not fall below the historic cost of the property (conditions apply)

 - Tenants purchasing an equity share will have their discount calculated based upon the percentage of the share purchased.
-These discount percentages have been predetermined by the Department for Social Development and are on an incremental scale, details of which are available from the Association.
+These discount percentages have been predetermined by the Department for Communities and are on an incremental scale, details of which are available from the Association.

 Conditions of Re-Sale